interactive-fiction-class/interactive-fiction-class.github.io/lectures.md

 -->

 <div class="alert alert-info">
 The lecture schedule will be updated as the term progresses.
+You can find more details under the <a href="/modules.html">Modules</a> tab.
 </div>

 <table class="table table-striped">